 I am interested in children's developing "philosophy of mind" - specifically, how children (and adults) reason about sentience, consciousness, and personhood.
-How do we know when we're in the presence of a sentient creature?
-What kinds of capacities or properties do we expect sentient creatures to have, or not to have?
-Answers to these questions might change over development and are likely to differ across individuals with different cultural and educational experiences, with consequences in both the cognitive and sociomoral domains.
-Most of my work examines social reasoning through behavioral studies with children and adults, but I have recently become interested in examining cultural products, such as picture books, that serve both as records of adults' ideas about personhood and as sources of input for children as they learn what it means to be a person.
+How do we know when we’re in the presence of a sentient creature?
+What is the nature and structure of the lay concept of “mind”?
+Answers to these questions are likely to vary across development, culture, and history, with consequences in the cognitive, social, and moral domains.
+Most of my work examines social reasoning through behavioral studies with US children (ages 3-10 years) and adults, but I am also interested in how cultural forces shape social-cognitive development.
+I also collaborate with Ellen Markman and Derek Powell on projects related to using theory-based explanations to effect behavior change by way of conceptual change, especially in the health domain.

 Before coming to Stanford, I worked as a research/editorial assistant for Elizabeth Spelke at Harvard University; as a research assistant in the Center for Teaching and Learning at the University of Virginia; and as the lab manager of Kristin Shutts' Social Kids Lab at the University of Wisconsin-Madison.
 I received a B.A. in Cognitive Science from Yale University in 2009.